Three Types of Non-Fermi-Liquid Fixed Point for a Triplet Quantum Impurity in a Cubic Metal

 \section{Conclusions}

-With the aim of identifying all types of NFL quantum critical behavior that might appear in a cubic metal due to quantum impurities, we studied the cubic-symmetry allowed exchange interactions between a magnetic moment with a triplet ground state and $\Gamma_8$ conduction electrons.
-Previous studies were only limited to the three spherically symmetric exchange interactions, while here we constructed all six, cubic symmetry-allowed couplings.
-We solved these interaction using NRG and found that one of them, a quadrupolar coupling which breaks spherical symmetry in the high temperature local moment regime, has a novel NFL fixed point.
-This coupling is an irrelevant perturbation around the already known fixed point of the quadrupolar coupling, nevertheless it would be interesting to identify its spherically symmetric fixed point Hamiltonian, and understand whether it can mapped to a conventional multi-channel Kondo model, as well as its thermodynamic and dynamical properties.
+With the aim of identifying all types of NFL quantum critical behavior that might appear in a cubic metal due to quantum impurities, I studied the cubic-symmetry-allowed exchange interactions between a magnetic moment with a triplet ground state and $\Gamma_8$ conduction electrons to complement our previous catalog of cubic symmetry-protected NFLs for doublet impurities \cite{Toth25}.
+For a triplet impurity, previous studies were limited to the three spherically-symmetric exchange interactions, while here all six, cubic-symmetry-allowed couplings are constructed.
+I solved these interactions using NRG and found that with the appropriate sign for each coupling constant, each exchange interaction either leads to a NFL or is marginal, as is also the case for a doublet impurity in the same environment \cite{Toth25}.
+One of the couplings, a quadrupolar-quadrupolar coupling which breaks spherical symmetry in the high-temperature local moment regime, has a novel NFL fixed point.
+This represents the third distinct NFL universality class available for triplet impurities in a cubic metal, complementing the two known cases.
+This coupling is an irrelevant perturbation around the already known fixed point of the quadrupolar coupling.
+Nevertheless it would be interesting to identify its spherically symmetric fixed point Hamiltonian and the Kondo anyon that emerges in its NFL phase, to understand whether it can mapped to a conventional multichannel Kondo model, as well as to explore its thermodynamic and dynamical properties.